huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 You will be invited to the Huma App by email or direct link from your care team.
 ### Login

-The email will give you the direct iOS and Android links to download the app.
+The email will give you the direct iOS and Android links to download the Huma App.

-After downloading the app, you will be able to create your account by clicking **Activate Account** in the email.
+After downloading the Huma App, you will be able to create your account by clicking **Activate Account** in the email.

 > ⚠️ **INFO**: If you're signing up via direct link, you will have to enter your email address and verify it by entering a 6-digit code sent from your care team.